vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 where there is no display available.

-The Vipps landing page is more than just a web page, it is an entire application and it plays an important role in the Vipps payment process.
+The Vipps landing page is more than just a web page, it is an entire application, and it plays an important role in the Vipps payment process.
 See
 [The Vipps landing page](../common-topics/vipps-landing-page.md) for more information